JoseManuelGtz/nutella-forecasting/README.md

 ## How To Use

-To clone and run this challenge, you'll need to install the packages found under the **requirements.txt** file.
+To clone and run this repository, you'll need to install the packages found under the **requirements.txt** file.
 From your command line:

 ```bash
 # Clone this repository